SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/getting_started/lesson-2.md

     grep /global/project/projectdirs/YOUR_COLLAB_DIRECTORY/elvis-first-stack/web/nginx-proxy.conf docker-compose.yml

-!!! info "rancher-compose.yml"
-	Note that Rancher also supports a
-	second configuration file named rancher-compose.yml, but that is for advanced use cases such as scaling.
-We may cover it in a future lesson.

-## Part 4: Start the stack

-Now that your Docker compose files are available, and all required files are available on the NERSC Global Filesystem, it's time to start your stack with the command below.
-By default, Rancher will create a stack named after your current working directory, which should be named like **USERNAME-first-stack**.
-If you want to name the stack something different, use the `--stack` flag to specify the name.

 !!!
 Tip "Tip: Simplify your workflow with `RANCHER_ENVIRONMENT`"

     Most Rancher commands only operate on stacks & services within one environment,